The Whole Person

 Apart from appropriately prescribed medications, Clinic Les Alpes is an alcohol and drug free environment.

-Clinic Les Alpes will offer an abstinence-based approach to achieving a sustainable recovery, although it will not be rigidly dogmatic.
+Our private rehab clinic will offer an abstinence-based approach to achieving a sustainable recovery, although it will not be rigidly dogmatic.
 The judicious use of medications will be determined purely by clinical necessity.
 You will not be withdrawn from medications for which there is a current or ongoing clinical need.
 The clinical protocols for managing withdrawal will be of an international standard and ones that have been tried and tested over decades.